phakpa/goodReadmeGenerator/Develop/generatedREADME.md

 ## Installation

-You are required to use the command line in order for the project to work
+open command line and run node index.js and follow the prompts

 ## Usage

-To create a professional readMe.md file
+to create a professional read me file

 ## Contributing

-You can contribute as much as you want to this project
+anyone can contribute to this project

 ## License